-Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Yellowstone National Park and Grand Teton National Park have reopened as of May 18.
+Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Yellowstone National Park and Grand Teton National Park have reopened.

 Yellowstone has outlined a three-phased plan for the reopening of the park.